52-hertz whale

-The 52-hertz whale, colloquially referred to as 52 Blue, is an individual whale of unidentified species that calls at the unusual frequency of 52 hertz.
-This pitch is at a higher frequency than that of the other whale species with migration patterns most closely resembling the 52-hertz whale'sthe blue whale (10 to 39 Hz) and the fin whale (20 Hz).
-Its call has been detected regularly in many locations since the late 1980s, and appears to be the only individual emitting a whale call at this frequency.
-However, the whale itself has never been sighted; it has only been heard via hydrophones.
-It has been described as the "world's loneliest whale", though potential recordings of a second 52-hertz whale, heard elsewhere at the same time, have been sporadically found since 2010.
+The 52-hertz whale, colloquially referred to as 52 Blue, is an individual whale of unidentified species that calls at the unusual frequency of 52 hertz in the north Pacific Ocean between Aleutian and Kodiak Islands to the California coast.
+The whale itself has never been sighted: it has only been heard via hydrophones, but its call has been detected since the late 1980s in a pattern that matches the migration of the blue whale and the fin whale.
+Those species call at 10 to 39 Hz and 20 Hz respectively.
+Described as the "world's loneliest whale", it appeared to be the only individual emitting a whale call at this frequency.
+However, recordings of a second 52-hertz whale, heard elsewhere at the same time, have been sporadically found since 2010.

+52 Hz is roughly equivalent (sharp by 3 cents) to the musical note G#1, which is the 12th lowest key on a usual 88-key piano keyboard, or the 4th finger position on the lowest string (E1) of a double bass.

 Characteristics

 The sonic signature is that of a whale, albeit at a unique frequency.
-At 52 hertz, it is a little higher than the lowest note on a double bass.
 The call patterns resemble neither blue nor fin whales, being much higher in frequency, shorter, and more frequent.
+While it's speculated to be a blue whale, a fin whale hybrid, or a blue whale with a vocal deformity or deafness, no definitive species identification has been made.
 Blue whales usually vocalize at 10–39 Hz, fin whales at 20 Hz.
-The 52-hertz calls of this whale are highly variable in their pattern of repetition, duration, and sequence, although they are easily identifiable due to their frequency and characteristic clustering.
+The calls of this whale are highly variable in their pattern of repetition, duration, and sequence, although they are easily identifiable due to their frequency and characteristic clustering.
 The calls have deepened slightly to around 50 hertz since 1992, suggesting the whale has grown or matured.